-The bill amends the Public Health Code of Michigan by adding a new section, 10401, which mandates that physicians' private practice offices and urgent care centers inquire about bone marrow and organ donation from new patients aged 18 to 44.
-Specifically, these healthcare providers are required to ask each new patient if they are interested in receiving information about donating bone marrow and, upon request, provide relevant details, including contact information for local donation programs.
-Additionally, they must inquire about the organ and tissue donor registry and offer educational materials regarding the right to make an anatomical gift, along with information on how to register.
+The bill amends the Public Health Code of Michigan by adding a new section, 10401, which mandates that physicians' private practice offices and urgent care centers inquire about bone marrow and organ donation from new patients aged 18 to 45.
+Specifically, these healthcare providers are required to ask patients if they are interested in receiving information about donating bone marrow and, upon request, provide relevant details, including contact information for local donation programs.
+Additionally, they must inquire about the organ and tissue donor registry and offer educational materials regarding the right to make an anatomical gift, as well as information on how to register.

 The bill emphasizes that the information can be provided verbally or in written or electronic form, ensuring accessibility for patients.
-It also defines key terms such as "anatomical gift" and "organ and tissue donor registry" as per existing definitions in the Public Health Code.
-This initiative aims to promote awareness and participation in organ and tissue donation, potentially increasing the number of donors in Michigan.
+It also defines key terms such as "anatomical gift" and "organ and tissue donor registry" to clarify the scope of the new requirements.
+Overall, this legislation aims to promote awareness and participation in organ and tissue donation among younger patients.

 Statutes affected: Senate Introduced Bill: 333.1101, 333.25211